Beyond real blow-up: Masuda detours and complex holonomy: Case study: Galerkin caricatures of quadratic heat equations

-\textbf{Case 0: The trivial spatially homogeneous leaf} $\fL\,{:}\ z=0$. \\ In the trivial spatially homogeneous leaf of the spatially homogeneous blow-up equilibrium $u=z=0$, the above arguments constitute a blow-up loop $\gamma^t=-\gamma^u,\ \gamma^z=0$ of winding number $\fw(\gamma^t)=m-1=1$ and a non-spectacular one-in, one-out real-time blow-up star.
+\begin{description} \item[Case 0: The trivial spatially homogeneous leaf $\fL\,{:}\ z=0$.] \\[2mm] In the trivial spatially homogeneous leaf of the spatially homogeneous blow-up equilibrium $u\!=\!z\!=\!0$, the above arguments constitute a minimal blow-up loop $\gamma^t=-\gamma^u,\ \gamma^z=0$ of winding number $\fw(\gamma^t)=\fw(\gamma^u)=m-1=1$ and a non-spectacular one-in, one-out real-time blow-up star.
 See figure \ref{figm234}, left.

-Alternatively, we could have applied theorem \ref{thmMs} to the stable leaf $\fL\,{:}\ z=0$ of the equilibrium $u=z=0$ with eigenvalue $\lambda_1=-1$; see \eqref{s0l1}.
+Alternatively, we could have applied theorem \ref{thmMs} to the stable leaf $\fL\,{:}\ z=0$ of the equilibrium $u\!=\!z\!=\!0$ with eigenvalue $\lambda_1=-1$; see \eqref{s0l1}.
+Or we could have invoked the explicit solution \eqref{Ric0} of \eqref{ODExG1} for $y\!=\!0$, directly.